arawkins/atom-monkey/README.md

 It will then try to provide autocompletion suggestions based on what it finds.

 Currently it will ignore anything within a Private or Extern block.
-It also cannot parse the type variables assigned in the format `Local var:= someval`, so to get autocompletion on your variables, define their type explicitly, eg. `Local var:Image = Image.Load(....`
+It also cannot parse the type variables assigned in the shorthand format `Local var:= Image.Load(...`, so to get autocompletion on your variables, define their type explicitly, eg. `Local var:Image = Image.Load(...`

 ## TO DO